Hurricane Bianca: From Russia with Hate: Plot

 Deborah Ward has just been released from prison and immediately plans to get her revenge on Richard Martinez, also known as Bianca Del Rio.
 Deborah tricks Richard into going to Russia in hopes of getting him arrested.
 But when Deborah's daughter, Carly, and Richard's slightly mentally ill friend Rex are arrested and sent to a gulag, Deborah and Richard must put their differences aside and rescue their loved ones.

 Reception

 Roger Moore of Movie Nation gave the film a 1.5 out of 4 stars, describing it as "a rude, crude, cameo-happy sequel to “Hurricane Bianca,” with the same crazy eye makeup and the same stars as the first daft dirty dog of a gay rights goof."

 Sequel

-As of February 2019, a third film titled Hurricane Bianca 3 is in the works and will include Sykes, Dratch and several Drag Race performers in its cast.
+As of July 2026, a third film titled Hurricane Bianca: The Roots of All Evil is still in development and will include Dratch and several Drag Race performers in its cast.
 On December 20, 2022; the film title was announced as Hurricane Bianca: The Roots of All Evil.
 Del Rio stated in an interview that the film would be set in Africa.
 Principal photography is scheduled to begin in March 2023 in Mobile, Alabama.
+As of July 2026 the film is yet to have a release date.